tswilliamson/nesizm/README.md

 # NESizm v 0.9
 NESizm is a Nintendo Entertainment System emulator for the Casio Prizm series of graphics calculators.
-It currently supports the FX-CG 20 and FX-CG 50
+It currently supports the FX-CG20 and FX-CG50.
+NESizm was built from the ground up with performance in mind, while maintaining accurate emulation and compatibility whereever possible with clever caching, forced alignment, and hand writte